-We can scan your 35mm film negatives or positives to high resolution JPG or TIF file with our highly rated film scanning service.
+We can scan your 35mm film negatives or positives to high resolution JPG or TIFF files with our number #1 rated film scanning service.

 No, we can scan individual frames from a strip or roll, you just need to clearly let us know which frame to scan.
 This can be done either by indicating the frame number, or if the strips are held in plastic wallets you can place a sticker or mark over the frame to be scanned or skipped.

-After we return your images to you we keep a copy of them on our servers for up to 3 months.
-So should you lose your disc we can replace it for you without having to rescan your images.
+After we return your images to you we keep a copy of them on our servers for around 12 months.
+So should you lose or damage your disc we can replace it for you without having to rescan your images.

 Having your films, slides and photos scanned and converted to digital images, not only preserves them before they deteriorate, but it allows you to view and share them using todays digital equipment, such as computers, Digital TV's, Digital photo frames, iPod's and smartphones.
 You can upload them onto Social Networking sites, such a Facebook or Twitter or share them with anyone you wish using an online photo album.
 The images can also be imported into Microsoft Powerpoint for presentation use and are suitable for use on high resolution projection systems.